 Well-being Drop-in Centre

-Based at Brannams or in the study centre at Tiverton there will be someone available at certain times during the week to provide you with company and comfort if things get difficult or stresses pile up that prevent you from studying as successfully as you otherwise might.
-The times will be well-advertised and you will be able to sign up for a meeting at a time that suits you outside your scheduled lecture time.
+Based at Brannams and in the study centre at Tiverton, there will be someone available at certain times during the week to provide you with company and comfort if things get difficult or stresses pile up that prevent you from studying as successfully as you otherwise might.
+The times will be well-advertised, and you will be able to sign up for a meeting at a time that suits you outside your scheduled lecture time.
 They will be good listeners, be able to recommend strategies to help or provide you with contact details of other organisations that will also be able to offer support.

 University of Plymouth